 - Whether any fluoride treatments are necessary

-- Using an appropriately sized child’s brush and toothpaste.
+- Using a children’s toothbrush and toothpaste.

 - Ensuring that your child spits out the toothpaste but does not rinse their mouth, as the water can remove the crucial effects of the fluoride in the paste